-When people think of the word retirement, I am certain that the word cozy is not one of the first things that comes to mind.
-And yet that is the approach we are taking here.
-If we are making choices to create a cozy life of peace, understanding, joy, beauty, and faith now, then it also should carry over into our money and retirement planning.
+When people think of the word retirement, I am certain that the concept of simple living is not one of the first things that comes to mind.
+But that is the approach we are taking here.
+If we are making choices to create a life of peace, understanding, joy, beauty, and faith now, then it also should carry over into our money and retirement planning.

 I know from reader surveys I’ve done, that the majority of people who read here regularly are Gen Xers (born between 1965 – 1980, give or take a few years on either side).
 There are quite a few Baby Boomers and Millennials as well, but Gen X makes up a big percentage.